The Best High BPM Songs For Running: 2024 Picks

 A woman I coach was telling me that she struggles with hitting the paces I am asking of her.
 I asked if she listens to music when she runs.
 When she responded yes, I asked her what her favorite genre of music was.

 Together, we discussed the tempo and beat of the music and how she could use music to cue her running.
 One thing we did is for her next 5-mile run, where her goal was to warm up for one mile, then run 3 miles of threshold, then a mile of cool down, I encouraged her to make a workout playlist.

 She chose 4 songs that have a very easy pace.
 After that, she jacked up the tempo and mood of the music.
 Based on her pace, I told her to pick roughly 24 minutes of songs that would keep her moving fast.
 After those songs, she should choose 4 more songs at a slower tempo.

 Guess what happened?
 The music cued her workout.
-Without focusing on her Garmin, encouraged to run based on the music cues, she came far closer to achieving the workout I had laid out for her.
+Without focusing on her Garmin, encouraged to run based on the music cues, she came close to finishing the entire workout I built for her.